-They got thrown in jail not because they did asset protection.
-But because the judge ordered them to return the money and they refused to return the money.
+They got thrown in jail not because they did asset protection, but because the judge ordered them to return the money and they refused to return the money.
 The judge decided that their refusal was an act of disobedience.

 A properly done trust should never expose you to that.
-You should never be that far out on a limb and you should never be in a position where you have the power to break your trust and a judge can order you to do so.
+You should never be that far out on a limb, and you should never be in a position where you have the power to break your trust and a judge can order you to do so.
 That should never happen.

-That’s only very bad advice, a very bad drafting that will ever allow anything like that to happen.
+That’s only very bad advice, very bad drafting that will ever allow anything like that to happen.

 An asset protection trust will have some unique provisions.
 It will have a Cuba clause.
 A Cuba clause allows your trust to migrate from one jurisdiction to another.

 They used to be automatic.
 We stopped making them automatic when the tax law changed roughly 10 years ago.
-The bottomline is if your trust is in Belize or the Cook Islands or any other place and someone starts to attack your trust, your trust can migrate and move to another country.
+The bottom line is, if your trust is in Belize or the Cook Islands or any other place and someone starts to attack your trust, your trust can migrate and move to another country.

 It can migrate to another jurisdiction.
 That takes about 15 minutes of work on behalf of your advisors or yourself.

 It takes your creditor about six or eight months to recover because they have to go hire a whole new team of lawyers in another country.
-They have to pay them.
+They have to pay for them.

 They'll have anti-duress clauses.

-An anti-duress clause is simply a clause that says if a judge orders you to do something under duress the trustee is not to listen to it.
+An anti-duress clause is simply a clause that says, if a judge orders you to do something under duress the trustee is not to listen to it.

 Now, it has to be really carefully written or you're going to have a lot of angry judges but, you know, after years and years and years and years and hundreds and hundreds of law firms and lawyers and clients and financial planners tearing trusts apart, we have some pretty good examples of what a duress clause should look like.
-But your asset protection trust will have a duress clause.
+Your asset protection trust will have a duress clause.

 So, you got somebody who can hold their head up high, oftentimes like one of my people I use a lot is the president of the bar association of a major country.

-They simply won't look bad if they refuse to return money because they have a fiduciary duty to whom, the beneficiaries.
+They simply won't look bad if they refuse to return the money because they have a fiduciary duty to whom, the beneficiaries.